AdamCampeau/Regex-Tutorial/Develop/gist-template.md

 # Title (replace with your title)

-What IS Regex?
+Regular Expression

 ## Summary

-Regex, or regular expression, is a sequence of characters used for searching and editing strings.
+Regex is a sequence of characters used for searching and editing strings.

 ## Table of Contents